3. Rotator cuff repair

 The surgery usually takes 40 to 90 minutes depending on the size and complexity of the tear.

 The operation is performed through four or five very small incisions (about 10mm each).
 It begins with an arthroscopic subacromial decompression, in order to create more room for the repaired tendon in the subacromial space.
 The edge of the tendon and the bone at its insertion site are then freshened in order to stimulate healing.
 Finally sutures (stitches) are placed in the tendon and fixed to special anchors secured in the bone laterally.
 As the suture is tightened, the tendon is brought back and held firmly against its bony insertion.
-Until recently, this used to involve tying knots arthroscopically as shown below:

 What happens after the operation?